Homepage

 Major Requirements

 The NAIS interdisciplinary major has two tracks: a conventional track and a language track.
-Both tracks require a minimum of 56 credits, at least 28 of which must be taken in residence at the UO, the same core coursework and distribution requirements, and 1 year of Indigenous language instruction.
-The language track includes a 2nd year of Indigenous language instruction.
+Both tracks require a minimum of 56 credits, at least 28 of which must be taken in residence at the UO, the same core coursework and distribution requirements, and one year of Indigenous language instruction.
+The language track includes a second year of Indigenous language instruction.

 Core courses for the NAIS major include: ES 256: Intro to Native American Studies, ES 321: Indigenous Peoples of Oregon, ES 468: NAIS Research Methods and Ethics, and ES 470: Native American and Indigenous Feminsims